luigifusco/Anomalous/README.md

 python main.py
 ```

+The project was build with and tested on `python 3.7`.
+At the time of writing
+`tensorflow` does not support `python 3.8`.

 ### Special thanks
 We would like to thank Eleonora D'Arnese and Marco D. Santambrogio for their continuous
 support to the project.